charlax/python-education/learning-python/03-the-style.md

 - Difficult to debug (anything can modify them)
 - Difficult to reuse outside the library

+## Avoid using too many dependencies

+The standard library is very complete.

+[The State of the Octoverse 2020](https://octoverse.github.com/) shows that there are far less dependencies in Python projects:

+> 683 median transitive dependencies for npm followed by PHP (70), Ruby (68), and Python (19).
+All of which can become impacted by one security vulnerability.

 ## Functional programming in Python

 - `map` is builtin.
 - `import functools` for some functional tooling
+- `itertools`
 - Use a lib like `toolz` or `funcy` for more functional tools
 - `lambda` are a bit annoying, because they're single line.
+- Decorators are a super useful pattern and help understand how dynamic Python is

 Python lacks some functional features: